ArnoGeukens/DnD-Lore/Obsidian/Vanistra/Heart of Ice.md

 Currently roaming near Kardoran?
 Can be summoned with our book.

+Heart of Ice used to be a blessing but it was turned into a curse by a demigod, freezes you from inside.

 Heart of Ice carriers are cursed as Permafrozen.

 Touxankes was the 1st Permafrozen.